Recombinator-k-means: An evolutionary algorithm that exploits k-means++ for recombination: Review of the (greedy)- -means++ seeding procedure

-The new parameter $s$ determines the amount of extra sampling.
-Clearly, for $s=1$ we recover the basic $k$-means++ algorithm.
-In all our tests, we have used the default value used by the scikit-learn library, i.e.~$\left\lfloor 2+\log k\right\rfloor $, which seems to provide a good trade-off between the improvement in the initial configuration and the extra computational time required.
+} The details of the algorithm are provided as a special case of the reservoir-kmeans++ scheme discussed later, see Algorithm~\ref{alg:reservoir-recombinator}.

-In the following, we will refer to this improved $k$-means++ seeding followed by the Lloyd's algorithm as \noun{simple-kmeans}:
+The parameter $s$ determines the amount of extra sampling.
+For $s=1$ we recover the basic $k$-means++ algorithm.
+In all our tests, we have used the default value used by the scikit-learn library, $s=\left\lfloor 2+\log k\right\rfloor $, which seems to provide a good trade-off between the improvement in the initial configuration and the extra computational time required.\footnote{In ref.~\citep{celebi2013comparative} it seems that $s=\log\left(k\right)$ was used; it's unclear if it was truncated or rounded.} The computational complexity of this algorithm is $O\left(ksND\right)$.